jimpil/circuit-breaker-fn/README.md

  Obviously, the most general/reusable construct we can apply circuit-breaking semantics to, is the function itself:

-#### cb-fn [f cb-opts]
+#### cb-fn [f & cb-opts]
 Returns a function that wraps \<f\> with circuit-breaker semantics.

 #### cb-agent [init & cb-opts]
+Returns a vector with two elements:
-Returns an agent implementing circuit-breaker semantics.
-Certain limitations apply on the returned agent - see doc-string for details.
+ - an agent implementing circuit-breaker semantics.
+Certain limitations apply - see doc-string for details
+ - a function to wrap any function sent to the returned agent

+Non var-arg versions of the above exist (`cb-fn*` \& `cb-agent*`).
+Specs for `cb-opts` exist as well (see `validation` ns).

 ## License